 Real-time feedback control has been a topic of great interest to the structural engineering community over the last few decades [1-4].
 A feedback structural control system includes an integrated network of sensors, controllers, and control devices that are installed in the civil structure to mitigate undesired vibrations during external excitations, such as earthquakes or typhoons.
 Under an external excitation, the dynamic response of the structure is measured by sensors.
-This sensor data is communicated to a centralized controller that uses the data to calculate an optimal control solution.
+Sensor data is communicated to a centralized controller that uses the data to calculate an optimal control solution.
 The optimal solution is then dispatched by the controller to control devices which directly (i.e. active devices) or indirectly (i.e. semi-active devices) apply forces to the structure.
 This process repeats continuously in real time to mitigate, or even eliminate, undesired structural vibrations.
-Typical devices for feedback structural control include semi-active hydraulic dampers (SHD), magnetorheological (MR) dampers, active mass dampers (AMD), among others.
 It was recently reported that more than 50 buildings and towers have been successfully instrumented with various types of structural control systems from 1989 to 2003 [5].
+In practice, semi-active control is usually preferred over active control because it can achieve at least an equivalent level of performance, consumes orders of magnitude less power, and provides higher level of reliability.
+Examples of semi-active control devices include active variable stiffness (AVS) devices, semi-active hydraulic dampers (SHD), electrorheological (ER) dampers, and magnetorheological (MR) dampers [6].
+Additional advantages associated with semi-active control include adaptability to real-time excitation, inherent Bounded Input/Bounded Output (BIBO) stability, and invulnerability against power failure.

 Traditional feedback structural control systems employ centralized architectures.
 In such an architecture, one central controller is responsible for collecting data from all the sensors in the structure, making control decisions, and dispatching these control decisions to control devices.
 Hence, the requirements on communication range and data transmission bandwidth increase with the size of the structure and with the number of sensors and control devices being deployed.
-These communication requirements could result in great economical and technical difficulties for the application of feedback control systems in increasingly larger civil structures.
-Furthermore, the centralized controller itself is a single point of potential failure; failure of the controller may paralyze the whole control system.
-In order to overcome these inherent challenges, decentralized control architectures could be alternatively adopted [6-8].
-For example, a structural control system consisting of 88 fully decentralized semi-active oil dampers has been installed in the 170m-tall Shiodome Tower in Tokyo, Japan [9].
+The communication requirements could impose economical and technical difficulties for the implementation of feedback control systems in increasingly larger civil structures.
+The centralized controller itself represents a single point of potential failure; failure of the controller may paralyze the entire control system.
+In order to overcome these inherent challenges, decentralized control architectures could be alternatively adopted [7-9].
+For example, a structural control system consisting of 88 fully decentralized semi-active oil dampers has been installed in the 170m-tall Shiodome Tower in Tokyo, Japan [10; 11].

+This paper examines both fully decentralized scheme, where the controller on a floor only has local sensor data from that floor, and partially decentralized scheme, where the controller also receives sensor data from neighboring floors (or substructures).
 In a decentralized control system architecture, multiple controllers are distributed throughout the structure.
-Acquiring data only from a local subset of sensors, each controller commands control devices in its vicinity.
-The benefits of localizing a sub-set of sensors and control devices to each controller include the need for shorter communication ranges and reduced data transmission rates in the control system.
+Acquiring data from a local subnet of sensors, each controller commands control devices in its vicinity.
+The benefits of localizing a subset of sensors and control devices to each controller include shorter communication ranges and reduced data transmission rates in the control system.
 Decentralization also eliminates the risk of global control system failure if one of the controllers should fail.
+For large-scale structures, occasional failure of decentralized controllers may only cause minor degradation to the control performance.